Roll Bar Installation into Mazda MX5 RF

 Okay, the center aluminum piece should be loose.
 Nearly ready to remove.
 Now we need to position the top as they said in step one of the draft instructions (if you already have it that way, good for you).
 Connect the battery cable and position as noted in the FM instruction, so the back window just starts to move.

 Now we’ll move onto their section on chasing the cable for the latch.
-On the driver’s side you’ll see a cable connecting to a, well, thing-a-ma-jig.
+On the driver’s side, you’ll see a cable connecting to a, well, thing-a-ma-jig.
 Their photo is good on this.
-Remove one or both of the phillips screws pointed at in their instructions.
+Remove one or both of the Phillips screws pointed at in their instructions.
 I removed the most rearward one, then loosened the other.
-This let the plastic guide flop out of the way so I could remove the cable end.
-Trace it down until you see where it connects to an electronic box (the hard top control box).
+This lets the plastic guide flop out of the way so I could remove the cable end.
+Trace it down until you see where it connects to an electronic box (the hardtop control box).
 You should have already unscrewed it.
-With that removed the aluminum crossmember should now come out.
+With that removed the aluminum cross member should now come out.